Myddleware/moodle-local_myddleware/README.md

 In the blue box are the standard functions.
 In the red box are the custom functions used by Myddleware to read data from Moodle.
 The custom functions have a name beginning by local_myddleware (there is more functions than on the screenshot).

-> Make sure you have installed the Myddleware Moodle plugin if you don’t find these functions in the list. <a href="https://moodle.org/plugins/local_myddleware" target="_blank">here</a>
+> Make sure you have installed the Myddleware Moodle plugin if you don’t find these functions in the list. [here](https://moodle.org/plugins/local_myddleware)

 ### Creation of a connector